-(This material adapted in part from Not Just Another Science Fair by Laura Vazquez, David M. France, and Kim M. Perkins, 1994.
+(Adapted in part from Not Just Another Science Fair by Laura Vazquez, David, et al, 1994.
 GoodYearBooks: Glenview, IL.)

-The scientific method is the step-by-step procedure scientists use when doing an experiment.
+The Scientific Method is the step-by-step procedure scientists use when doing an experiment.
 A true experiment means a controlled test of a hypothesis.
 Controlled means only one thing is changed while everything else is kept the same.